mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+4/20 next:
+  -add cognitive distortion UI to EntryView component.
+  -style nav drawer to always be full height and fixed -Rough draft of 'about' section and what this is.
+  * bought a domain! automaticthoughtjournal.com

 4/17 next :
   -Add cognitive distortion check boxes that are toggle-able on touch -About section with explanation of blog and each cognitive distortion